jaaufauvre/oauth1-signer-python/README.md

 ## Overview <a name="overview"></a>
 This is an alpha version of the Pyhon library for generating a Mastercard API compliant OAuth signature.
-As such it is a work-in-progress, and unsupported.
+As such it is a work-in-progress, not for commercial use, and unsupported.
 This warning will be removed when the bundle is finalised.

 ### Compatibility <a name="compatibility"></a>
 Python 3.7.x